nasa/openmct/docs/src/guide/index.md

 visualizations and infrastructure specific to telemetry display.

 ## Client-Server Relationship
-Open MCT Web is client software - it runs entirely in the user's web browser.
-As such, it is largely 'server agnostic'; any web server capable of serving files from paths is capable of providing Open MCT Web.
+Open MCT is client software - it runs entirely in the user's web browser.
+As such, it is largely 'server agnostic'; any web server capable of serving files from paths is capable of providing Open MCT.

-While Open MCT Web can be configured to run as a standalone client, this is rarely very useful.
+While Open MCT can be configured to run as a standalone client, this is rarely very useful.
 Instead, it is intended to be used as a display and interaction layer for information obtained from a variety of back-end services.
 Doing so requires authoring or utilizing adapter plugins which allow Open MCT Web to interact with these services.

-Typically, the pattern here is to provide a known interface that Open MCT Web can utilize, and implement it such that it interacts with whatever back-end provides the relevant information.
+Typically, the pattern here is to provide a known interface that Open MCT can utilize, and implement it such that it interacts with whatever back-end provides the relevant information.
 Examples of back-ends that can be utilized in this fashion include databases for the persistence of user-created objects, or